top of page

 Why this work is important

-Cervical cancer is a largely preventable disease, but in many countries it is one of the leading causes of cancer deaths in women.
+Cervical cancer is nearly 100% preventable, yet it claims more than 300,000 lives per year.
 The burden from cervical cancer affects the entire family, as a sufferer is unable to attend to her children and other responsibilities.
 In addition, research shows that children who are orphaned due to cervical cancer are likely to suffer from undernourishment, neglect and higher than average mortality.
 However, early detection, when a woman is asymptomatic, can save lives.

 Teaching 5.JPG